radian-software/selectrum/README.md

 * The currently selected candidate is highlighted with the face `selectrum-current-candidate`.
 If you don't like the color, you can adjust it to taste.
+  * By default, only the displayed text is highlighted.
+If you wish to highlight the entire line instead, you can set `selectrum-highlight-entire-line` to `t`.
 * By default, the part of each candidate that matches your input is highlighted with the face `selectrum-primary-highlight`.
 There is also `selectrum-secondary-highlight`, which is not used by default